What Are Common Truck Accident Injuries?

 Information About Amputation Injuries

-There are few injuries that are truly as catastrophic as an amputation, which refers to the removal of any extremity such as a foot or entire leg.
-There are several ways in which an amputation can occur, but the most common are an accident or bodily trauma.
+There are few injuries as catastrophic as an amputation, which refers to the removal of any extremity such as a foot or entire leg.
+There are several ways in which an amputation can occur, but the most common are an accident.
 While a limb may be severed during the course of an accident by an enormous amount of pressure, it is also possible that tissue / nerve damage to the extremities is so severe that surgical amputation is required.

 Situations that may require the procedure include the following: